Philippine Institute of Volcanology and Seismology: History

 The seismological arm of PAGASA was officially transferred to PHIVOLC on September 17, 1984 through Executive Order No. 984, renaming the institute as the Philippines Institute of Volcanology and Seismology or PHIVOLCS.
 The NSTA, the umbrella department for PHIVOLCS and PAGASA, became the Department of Science and Technology (DOST) in 1987.
 The technical staff and the 12-station earthquake monitoring network was fully integrated to PHIVOLCS in 1988.

 PHILVOCS and the United States Geological Survey collaborated during the 1991 eruption of Mount Pinatubo.
 Their forecast provided the timely evacuation of military personnel and residents that were affected by the eruption.

-PHIVOLCS was headed by Raymundo Punongbayan from 1982 to 2002, and it is currently headed by Renato U. Solidum Jr. from 2003 to the present.
+PHIVOLCS was headed by Raymundo Punongbayan from 1982 to 2002, and it was headed by Renato U. Solidum Jr. from 2003 to 2023.

+Dr. Teresito C. Bacolcol was appointed as the new Director and took his oath on January 23, 2023, with Science and Technology Secretary Dr. Renato U. Solidum, Jr. in Quezon City.

+In April 2025, President Bongbong Marcos signed a law measure modernizing the Philippine Institute of Volcanology and Seismology (PHIVOLCS) to improve its technological operational capacity.

 Classification of volcanoes in the Philippines

 PHIVOLCS classifies volcanoes as active, potentially active, or inactive: